 Experiment 1: Estimating the Onset Diapause and Classifying Diapause Programmed Larvae Using Metabolic Activity

+Introduction

-Comparing stored nutrition between each genotype was contingent on sampling larvae at developmentally similar time points and required characterization of the diapause ontogeny of each diapause genotype.
-Diapause programming in most insects suppresses metabolic activity, development, and while in this state feeding is also interrupted.
+Comparing stored nutrition between each genotype was contingent on sampling larvae at developmentally similar growth stages and required characterization of the diapause ontogeny of each diapause genotype.
+Diapause programming in most insects suppresses metabolic activity, supresses development, and interrupts feeding.
 European corn borers diapause as larvae at the end of the last larval instar feeding stage, a so-called wandering larval diapause.
+After diapause, larvae resume normal development, first pupating and then eclosing as adults.

+Materials and Methods

-After diapause ends, larvae resume normal development; first pupating and then eclosing as adults.
-I tracked the developmental trajectories of individuals exposed to diapause-inducing and non-diapause treatments for forty days starting on day one of the last larval instar.
+I tracked the developmental stages of individuals exposed to diapause-inducing and non-diapause treatments for forty days starting on day one of the last larval instar.
 Each day, larvae were observed and I recorded the developmental phenotype of each individual and its "diapause" status.
 Within each genotype, diapause was determined by comparing development of individuals reared in each treatment as outlined below.

 Larvae exposed to the non-diapause treatment eventually pupated.
 The timing of pupation in the non-diapause treatment was used as a developmental time point to mark the end of the larval stage.
 Diapause programmed individuals that remained larvae after the time that all the non-diapause individuals pupated were assumed to be in diapause.
 Diapause programmed larvae that pupated after diapause onset but before the end of the 40-day trial were classified as "shallow diapause" individuals, and diapause-programmed larvae that did not pupate during the 40-day trial were recorded as "deep diapause" larvae.